 All infrastructure assets, acquired before the adoption of GRAP where the acquisition cost could not be obtained, with significant components relating to different useful lives are unbundled into their components in order to depreciate all major components over the expected useful lives.
 The cost of each component is estimated based on the current market replacement cost of each component, depreciated for age and condition and recalculated to deemed cost at the acquisition date if known or to the date of initially adopting the standards of GRAP.
-All infrastructure assets acquired after the adoption of GRAP with significant components relating to different useful lives are unbundled into their components based on the actual expenditure incurred.
+All infrastructure assets acquired after the adoption of GRAP with significant components relating to different useful lives are unbundled into their components relating to different useful lives are unbundled into their components relating to different useful lives are unbundled into their components based on the actual expenditure incurred.